MarketIN-Inc/marketin_laravel_bridge/README.md

 #### Manual tracking (optional)

-If you need an immediate confirmation step or want to disable automatic tracking, call the facade helper manually:
+If you need an immediate confirmation step, use a non-Laravel HTTP client, or prefer to disable automatic tracking, call the facade helper manually:

 ```php
 use Marketin\LaravelBridge\Facades\Marketin;